 I am a Master Practitioner in Neuro-Linguistic Programming.

-As a member of The National Counselling Society (JG00P16), I practise along the guidelines, and within their ethical framework, and that of The British Association of Counselling and Psychotherapy (BACP).
-The National Counselling Society holds a register of practitioners which is accredited by the Professional Standards Authority under its Accredited Registers programme.
+As a member of The National Counselling and Psychotherapy Society (JG00P16), I practise along the guidelines, and within their ethical framework, and that of The British Association of Counselling and Psychotherapy (BACP).
+The National Counselling and Psychotherapy Society holds a register of practitioners which is accredited by the Professional Standards Authority under its Accredited Registers programme.
 As such, the Society's register meets the same robust standards as other counselling registers accredited under the programme and this has been independently verified by the Authority.
 The National Counselling Society's register has been accredited under a programme set up by the Department of Health and administered by an independent body, accountable to Parliament.
 The Accreditation Mark is recognisable to the general public to enable them to identify a competent counsellor.

 Prior to working in this field I spent 15 years in the communications industry: broadcasting, journalism, public relations and travel company management.
 In addition, I have written two books in the 'Landscapes' series.